-XSEDE is a single, virtual cyberinfrastructure that scientists use to interactively share computing resources, data, and expertise.
+XSEDE's virtual cyberinfrastructure allows scientists to interactively share computing resources, data, and expertise.
 XSEDE resources may be broadly categorized as follows: High Performance Computing, High Throughput Computing, Visualization, Storage, and Data Services.
 Many resources provide overlapping functionality across categories.
-For more information visit the list of XSEDE resources.

 This recently recorded webinar presentation provides an overview of XSEDE and it's services and capabilities.
 The second half of the presentation details each of XSEDE's compute resources.